-All future RECON students must attend BRC – BASIC RECON COURSE taught at the School of Infantry (SOI) West RECON Training Company in Camp Pendleton, CA. The Basic RECON Course consists of three phases:
+All future RECON students must attend a Basic RECON Course, or BRC, taught at the School of Infantry (SOI) West RECON Training Company in Camp Pendleton, California.
+The course consists of three phases:

 - Phase 2 is three weeks long and concentrates on small unit tactics, mission planning and includes a nine-day exercise in full mission profiles.

 - Phase 3 is two weeks and focuses on the maritime mission.
 Held in Coronado, California, the Marine will conduct amphibious reconnaissance, boat operations and nautical navigation.

 Once you have qualified as a RECON Marine with the 0321 MOS, you will have the opportunity to attend many advanced training courses within the USMC as well as other service's Special Operations training programs, such as:

 Navy survival, evasion, resistance and escape training (SERE)

 Army Ranger School